A Mile Is Longer Than a Kilometer – Here’s Why That Actually Matters

 Good question.
 The metric system (kilometers) is used by almost every country because it’s based on powers of ten — easy to scale

 Good question.
-Now, the metric system (kilometers) is used by almost every country because it’s based on powers of ten — easy to scale for science, trade, and daily life.
-The U.S., Liberia, and Myanmar are the only nations that haven’t fully adopted it, largely due to historical inertia and the cost of overhauling entrenched systems like road signs and manufacturing.
+On the flip side, s.
+The U., Liberia, and Myanmar are the only nations that haven’t fully adopted it, largely due to historical inertia and the cost of overhauling entrenched systems like road signs and manufacturing.
+The metric system (kilometers) is used by almost every country because it’s based on powers of ten — easy to scale for science, trade, and daily life.
 Even there, fields like medicine, engineering, and international commerce rely exclusively on metric for precision and global compatibility.

 When Precision Matters (and When It Doesn’t)